Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 I, myself am very feminine in my preferred presentation, and I had a longing to wear dresses from when I was just five years old.
 I abhorred wearing suits, hating the way they fit on my body, since they always tugged in ways that felt very incorrect for what my body needed.
 I refused to wear any denim for most of my life because men's jeans always felt so incorrect (women's jeans and leggings, however, feel amazing).
 Then as I entered into transition and began to present more female, my dysphoria struck again in the ways my body did not conform to what womens clothing was expecting (too much in the crotch, too wide and bulky in the shoulders, too large in the waist, not large enough in the chest).
 It wasn't until the second year that I had experienced enough change in my shape to where womens clothing was properly affirming of my shape.

 What does this look like?
 Well, it looks a lot like other common body image issues.
 A tendency to avoid anything form fitting, leaning towards softer fabrics and baggier clothes.
 A classic gender dysphoria trope is the kid who wears nothing but sweatpants and hoodies.
 Clothes will be oversized in order to keep them from hugging the body.
 AFABs may prefer to wear compressing sports bras in order to minimize their chests, and avoid anything with a tight waistline.

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1191555135756853249'
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

+Internally it most often manifests as intense jealousy of the people you wish you could be.
+Jealousy over an influencer's body shape, a strong desire for the outfit of a person on the street, and most especially envy of other trans people.
+This feeling often persists well into transition, because this sensation of wanting to be other people of your gender is actually completely natural, even for cis people.

 #### Presentation's Affect on Social Dysphoria.